SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/GQIEditableRow.md

 ### T GetValue\<T\>(GQIColumn\<T\> column)

-Get the value for the cell matching the provided column.
+Get the value for the cell of the specified column.

 > [!NOTE]
 > `GetValue` returns the default of type `T` if no value is available in that cell.
-If it is important to know if a value was present, use the `TryGetValue` variant.
+If it is important to know if a value was present, use the `TryGetValue` method instead.

 #### Parameters